The 2026 Guide to Migrate VB6 to VB.NET: Proven Steps, Challenges, and Modern AI Tools

 Thousands of enterprises still run VB6 applications that handle core operations such as accounting, inventory, sales, and manufacturing workflows.
-However, since VB6 is no longer an actively supported Microsoft platform, continued reliance on it creates growing exposure across security, talent availability, and long term scalability.
+However, since VB6 is no longer an actively supported Microsoft platform, continued reliance on it creates growing exposure across security, talent availability, and long terms scalability.
 Therefore, the reasons below explain why the decision to migrate VB6 to VB.NET is more urgent than ever.

 Why choose VB.NET for this upgrade?